-After losing his family to mob violence, former Marine of the Force Recon turned vigilante Frank Castle has spent the last five years hunting down mafia gangs under the alias The Punisher.
+After losing his family to mob violence, former Marine of the Force Recon turned vigilante Frank Castle has spent five years hunting down mafia gangs under the alias The Punisher.
 This time he targets a local gang boss, Don Gaitano Cesare.
 Castle kills Cesare and the guests at a party.
 The gang’s capo Billy Russotti manages to escape the recycle plant hideout.

 Two police detectives, Martin Soap and Saffioti, who were keeping an eye on the mob, inform Castle about Billy’s whereabouts.
 Castle breaches the hideout, and after a brief firefight, Castle throws Billy into a glass-crushing machine.
 Billy survives, but his face is completely disfigured.

 Castle, who takes cover behind Nicky Donatelli’s body, realizes that Donatelli is an undercover FBI agent.
 Nicky’s partner Agent Paul Budiansky joins the Punisher Task Force to apprehend and bring Castle to justice.
 In the meantime, Billy frees his mental and savage brother Loony Bin Jim.